Why you should use this small meditation room design?

 Textured room

-Magriá recommends loading soft textures, pillows, and blankets, not only because they are comfortable, but because they are functional.
+Magriá recommends loading soft textures, pillows, and blankets, not only because they are comfortable, but also because they are functional.
 “Plush items are considered to be more yin, which is associated with softer, calmer feminine energy,” she says.
 Plenty of comfortable materials of different textures bring a dynamic visual interest to your design, and at the same time, they are a relaxing place to relax and focus on your way of thinking.

 Take it to the floor